michaelScopic/dotfiles/README.md

 I wanted to showcase my configs in hopes that someone else can enjoy my work (and stealing from other ppl's dots lmao (credits are at the bottom of this file)).

-This was also a perfect oppurtunity to learn Bash/Shell scripting.
+This was also a perfect opportunity to learn Bash/Shell scripting.

-## Disclamer
+## Disclaimer

 I'm _kinda_ experienced in Bash/Shell scripting, but I'm still learning and getting the hang of stuff, so my code probably won't be the sexiest or most efficient, but it works.